Thales of Miletus: Olive presses

 An olive mill and an olive press dating from Roman times in Capernaum, Israel.

-A story, with different versions, recounts how Thales achieved riches from an olive harvest by prediction of the weather.
-In one version, he bought all the olive presses in Miletus after predicting the weather and a good harvest for a particular year.
-Another version of the story has Aristotle explain that Thales had reserved presses in advance, at a discount, and could rent them out at a high price when demand peaked, following his prediction of a particularly good harvest.
-This first version of the story would constitute the first historically known creation and use of futures, whereas the second version would be the first historically known creation and use of options.
+A story from Aristotle recounts how Thales achieved riches from an olive harvest by prediction of the weather.
+One winter, Thales reserved all the olive presses in Miletus after predicting the weather and a good harvest.
+He was then able to rent them out at a high price when demand peaked in the subsequent bumper crop.
+This constitutes the first historically known creation and use of futures or options (on usage of olive press), depending on whether Thales's reservations obligated or allowed (respectively) him to rent the presses during harvest time.

-Aristotle explains that Thales's objective in doing this was not to enrich himself but to prove to his fellow Milesians that philosophy could be useful, contrary to what they thought, or alternatively, Thales had made his foray into enterprise because of a personal challenge put to him by an individual who had asked why, if Thales was an intelligent famous philosopher, he had yet to attain wealth.
+Aristotle explains that Thales's objective in doing this was not to enrich himself but to prove to his fellow Milesians that philosophy could be useful, contrary to what they thought, thus disproving the taunts that philosophy was useless.
+He had answered the proverbial charge "If you're so smart, why ain't you rich?".
+Aristotle also notes that cornering the market to achieve monopoly pricing is a general strategy for achieving wealth that does not rely on great wisdom or powers of prediction.

 Prediction of solar eclipse

 As mentioned above, according to Herodotus, Thales predicted a solar eclipse which occurred during a battle between the Lydians and the Medes.
-Among eclipses of the era, only the eclipse of 28 May 585 BC reached totality in Anatolia where the war took place.
+Among eclipses of the era, only the eclipse of 28 May 585 BC reached totality in Anatolia, where the war took place.
 American writer Isaac Asimov described this battle as the earliest historical event whose date is known with precision to the day, and called the prediction "the birth of science".